truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSharing.md

 ## SMB Shares

-To add an SMB share to a pool, open the pool using the *EXPLORE* menu in your system's window.
-Once the pool loads, click *CREATE SHARE* and select *Create SMB Share*.
+To add an SMB share to a pool, open the pool using the *EXPLORE* menu in your system's window then select the pool/dataset.
+Once the pool/dataset loads, click *CREATE SHARE* and select *Create SMB Share*.

 ![TrueCommandCreateNFS](/images/TrueCommand/2.0/TC20TrueCommandCreateNFS.png "Create SMB Share")